-As a mum who suffers from severe mental illness (Bipolar) I do find I sometimes struggle as a parent.
-I am happy one minute and feeling low the next.
-I have a productive day and then I crash for days later.
+As a mum who suffers from panic and anxiety disorder, Sometimes I struggle as a parent.
+I find I have a productive day and then I crash for days later.

-I suffer chronic pain, medication side effects and panic attacks.
-I look fine to you but my severe anxiety is triggered by pretty much anything.
+I suffer from Sjogren Syndrome and rheumatoid arthritis. and medication.
+I look fine on the outside, but my severe anxiety is triggered by pretty much anything.
 However, I must plod on, I am a mum.

 Over the years I have found that I am in tune to my mental illness.
 I know my triggers, I avoid certain situations and I am forever planning just in case I miss anything important.
-But mental illness can be naughty, it can also sneak up on me and before I know it I am a delusional mess convinced I am right and everyone else is wrong.
+But mental illness can be naughty, it can sneak up on me and attack when it feels like it.

 Being a parent in general is stressful but I truly believe that becoming a mum had a positive impact on my mental health.
 Although I suffered from postpartum psychosis, after this I went on to find that being a parent kept me grounded.
-When my head would go funny I would seek help faster as I did not want it to affect family life.
+When my anxiety played up I would seek help faster as I did not want it to affect family life.

 I have been chatting to Catherine Coleman, blogger, writer and registered mental health nurse.
 Catherine has worked for the NHS and in private hospitals in the UK, Australia and New Zealand looking after people with a range of mental health problems.
 Catherine has also recently completed a Masters degree in Public Health.